pratik171004/New-demo/README.md

 # New-demo
-this is demo for git and git hub
+This is demo for git and git hub